district10/blog/_posts/post-0001-pandoc-readme.md

     pandoc -o hello.tex hello.txt

-will convert `hello.txt` from markdown to LaTeX.
+will convert `hello.txt` from Markdown to LaTeX.
 If no output file is specified (so that output goes to *stdout*), or if the output file's extension is unknown, the output format will default to HTML.
-If no input file is specified (so that input comes from *stdin*), or if the input files' extensions are unknown, the input format will be assumed to be markdown unless explicitly specified.
+If no input file is specified (so that input comes from *stdin*), or if the input files' extensions are unknown, the input format will be assumed to be Markdown unless explicitly specified.

 Pandoc uses the UTF-8 character encoding for both input and output.
 If your local character encoding is not UTF-8, you